-The actual amount of universal credit you receive depends on the number of children you have, any disabilities, housing costs, childcare costs, savings, earnings and any other income.
-The amount you receive will be based on your circumstances in the month before you are paid.
+The amount of Universal Credit you receive depends on your circumstances including:- the number of children you have, any disabilities, housing costs, childcare costs, savings, earnings and any other income.
+Your monthly Universal Credit payment will be based on these circumstances in the month before you are paid.
 This is called the assessment period.
-Your universal credit could vary each month if your circumstances change in the assessment period before your universal credit is paid.
+Your Universal Credit could vary each month if your circumstances change in the assessment period before your Universal Credit is paid.

-Universal credit is made up of different amounts called elements.
-The elements are all added together to give the maximum monthly amount of universal credit you could receive.
-This amount may be reduced depending on any other income you are getting.
+Universal Credit is made up of different amounts called elements.
+The elements are all added together to give the maximum monthly amount of Universal Credit you could receive.
+This amount may be reduced if you have any other income.

 Standard allowance element

-This is an amount given for each child but it is usually only given for two children but there are exceptions to this.
+This is an amount given for each child you are responsible for.
+This is usually each child, or young person, for whom you get Child Benefit.
+It is normally only given for two children but there are exceptions to this.

-If Mary had 3 children born before 6 April 2017 she would get universal credit for all of them but would not get it for any other child born after this date unless that child had a disability.
+If Mary had 3 children born before 6 April 2017 she would get Universal Credit for all of them but would not get it for any other child born after this date.

 Disabled child elements